 Ida B. Wells was a pioneering Black journalist and an activist for women’s rights and the suffrage movement.
 She was also one of the founders of the National Association for the Advancement of Colored People.

 Wells was born into slavery in Holly Springs, Miss.
 While working as a teacher in Memphis, she began writing a column for The Living Way, a weekly newspaper, under the pen name “Iola.”
-Her writings on race injustices for the newspaper earned her a national reputation.
+Her writings for the newspaper on race injustices earned her a national reputation.
 She later became editor and co-owner of the Free Speech and Headlight.

 But Wells began her career as an investigative journalist after three friends were lynched by a white mob.
 The three men had opened a grocery store that competed with a white-owned shop in the city.
-Angered by the success of the black business, a group of white residents attacked the store.
+Angered by the success of the Black business, a group of white residents attacked the store.
 During the attack, three white men were shot and injured.
-The black grocers were arrested, but lynched by a mob before they could stand trial.
+The Black grocers were arrested, but lynched by a mob before they could stand trial.

 Wells incurred the wrath of white residents in Memphis when she wrote an editorial that suggested many of the justifications for lynchings – attacks on white women by black men – were actually consensual liaisons.
 An angry mob, egged on by two of the town’s leading white newspapers, destroyed the offices of the Free Speech and Headlight while Wells was away on a trip.